Itchen Navigation: History

 Further attempts appear to have been made to improve the river but around the beginning of the 14th Century the prosperity of Winchester, which was based on the wool trade, began to decline.
 This was aided by the laws forbidding the import and export of wool, by the plague and by the Hundred Years War.

 It was during the 17th Century that demands for ‘restoration’ began to be made to revive the cloth trade of Winchester.
 In 1617, the City of Winchester agreed to pay the expenses of a Mr More of Farnham for a survey of the river between Southampton and Winchester but the idea of a navigation met with bitter opposition from Southampton.
+(Details of a paper about this survey maybe found on the More Information page.)
 In 1660 a petition from the Mayor and Citizens of Winchester pleaded for finance for the restoration to provide work for the poor and bring increased trade to Winchester.
 This eventually led to the first Act of Parliament relating to the Navigation in 1665.

 1665 - 1767